cliffordp/cliff-wp-plugin-boilerplate/README.md

 # Boilerplate's Changelog

 Documenting this project's progress...

+#### February 9, 2020
+* Fix the build process (JS and CSS) so unminified files get shipped so they can be loaded per the [SCRIPT_DEBUG](https://wordpress.org/support/article/debugging-in-wordpress/#script_debug) constant, according to WordPress best practices.
+* Tweak the build process so there's no longer a `PRODUCTION` argument for Gulp, since we now build things consistently and rely on the `SCRIPT_DEBUG` constant to load unminified files.
+* Improve the build process so [source maps get shipped](https://css-tricks.com/should-i-use-source-maps-in-production/).
+FYI: Source maps won't slow down your page load time because [they only get downloaded if using the browser's DevTools](https://stackoverflow.com/a/44316255/893907).
+And [security solely through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) (e.g. obfuscation) is not secure.

 #### February 8, 2020
 * Rename PHP class file names to match class names, including capitalization, according to PSR-4